Fiscal Management

 Revised: 7/10; 12/18

 The board may loan monies between funds through an official board resolution.
-The resolution must specify the funds from which, and to which, the transfer will be made.
-The board shall exercise this authority judiciously.
+The resolution must specify the funds from which and to which the transfer will be made.
+The board will exercise this authority judiciously.

-A loan from one fund to the other will be at a rate of interest consistent with the state rate.
-The loan shall be paid off by October 1st of the following fiscal year to which the loan was made.
+A temporary transfer, a loan from one fund to another, will be at a rate of interest consistent with the state rate.
+The loan will be paid off by October 1st of the following fiscal year to which the loan was made.

 It is the responsibility of the board secretary [or designee] to make recommendations to the superintendent and the board regarding loans and transfers and to provide supporting evidence for the transfer.